 ARC 350 Cr.1-6

-An individually designed, directed archaeological research project in a foreign country dealing with a significant field, laboratory, museum or archival/library research problem.
-The course permits in-depth, independent research using foreign sources, facilities, and resource persons.
+An individually designed, directed archaeological research project in an international setting dealing with a significant field, laboratory, museum or archival/library research problem.
+The course permits in-depth, independent research using international sources, facilities, and resource persons.
 Requires a high degree of motivation and the ability to work independently.
+Repeatable for credit - maximum six.
 Only three credits may apply to the major.
-Prerequisite: INS 250; junior standing.
+Prerequisite: junior standing.
 Consent of department.
 Offered Occasionally.

 The course presents an overview of the Maya culture located in southern Mexico and Central America.
 The class is organized chronologically into several sections that focus on the origins, adaptations to various environments, social, political, and religious organizations, and the belief systems of the Maya beginning at around 3000 BC.
 Emphasis will be on Pre-Hispanic Maya; will also explore life ways of contemporary Maya people.
 (Cross-listed with ANT/ARC/HIS, may only earn credit in one department.)
 Offered Summer.

 A historical and archaeological survey of ancient Iraq (Syro-Mesopotamia) from its prehistoric origins in the neolithic period to the Seleucid period.
 Ethnic groups discussed will include the Sumerians, Akkadians, Babylonians, Assyrians, Kassites, Amorites, Chaldeans, and Elamites.
 Topics will include the rise of urbanism, cuneiform writing, religion, literature, displaced persons, gender relations, and social structure.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Occasionally.